On the topology of the limit sets of non-autonomous iterated function systems: Non-autonomous fractal squares and their generalizations

 For every $j \geq 1$, a non-empty subset $I^{(j)} \subset I$ is given.
 Then $\Phi^{(j)} = \{f_{\mathbf{i}}\}_{\mathbf{i}\in I^{(j)}}$ forms a non-autonomous IFS $(\Phi^{(j)})_{j \geq 1}$. \end{definition}

 For instance, suppose that $d = 2$ and $I^{(j)} = I^{(j+1)}$ for every $j \geq 1$.
-If $n_{1} = n_{2}$, then the (autonomous) limit set is known as fractal square.
-The famous Sierpi\'nski carpet is an example of fractal square.
-If $n_{1} \neq n_{2}$, then the limit set is called Bedford-McMullen carpet.
+If $n_{1} = n_{2}$, then the (autonomous) limit set is known as a fractal square.
+The Sierpi\'nski carpet is an example of a fractal square.
+If $n_{1} \neq n_{2}$, then the limit set is called a Bedford-McMullen carpet.

-Our interest lies in the case where $I^{(j)}$'s may not be identical.
+Our interest lies in the case where the sets $I^{(j)}$ need not be identical.
 We shall investigate when the limit set is connected, totally disconnected, or has other topological properties.
+We also compute the first Betti numbers.